-In an effort to further increase safety, the National Transportation Research Board has recommended that the federal government mandate forward-collision-avoidance systems on all new motor vehicles, including large trucks.
+In an effort to further increase safety, the National Transportation Research Board (NTRB) has recommended that the federal government mandate forward-collision-avoidance systems on all new motor vehicles, including large trucks.

 "This is all technology that should create a safer environment for professional drivers and the motoring public," Pagesy said.

 Although the technology is currently optional, a number of fleet owners are already spec'ing vehicles with collision avoidance systems.